 - Hilton Honors Points are worth around 0.4 cents per point.

 - World Of Hyatt Points are worth around 1.5 cents per point.

 - Radisson Rewards are worth around 0.4 cents per point.

-To understand the minimum value you’d hope to extract from that bonus, you’d multiply the number of points by the point value they offer (100,000 x 0.006), for a total of 600, which you can then stick a dollar sign in front of.
+To understand the minimum value you’d hope to extract from that bonus, you’d multiply the number of points by the point valuation they offer above, like (100,000 x 0.006), for a total of 600, which you can then stick a dollar ($) sign in front of.

 Hopefully, this will give you a clearer understanding of just “how good” or how “underwhelming” an offer might be.
 If you have the time, it’s really worth diving deeper into the rebates each hotel group brings on actual stays, since it can really paint a clearer picture of what you should be focusing on.
 The more you know…